 Separation anxiety is likely to develop in this breed if their exercise requirements are not met – they need at least two hours per day of vigorous activity.

-Because they are so intelligent, a Portuguese Water Dogs need to be given the right amount of mental stimulation every day otherwise a dog could develop some unwanted and destructive behavioral issues around the home.
+Because they are so intelligent, Portuguese Water Dogs need to be given the right amount of mental stimulation every day otherwise a dog could develop some unwanted and destructive behavioural issues around the home.

 Weight: Female: 35-50 lbs (16-23 kg), Male: 42-60 lbs (19-27 kg)

 Height: Female: 17-20 inches (45-32 cm), Male: 20-22 inches (50-57 cm)

 Other Names: Cão de Água Português, Cão de Água Algarvio